 About Church of God

 The Church of God started in S.Korea in 1964.
 Currently it has 2,500 local churches in over 175 nations.
 They all believe in God the Father & Mother including the values and teaching of the Bible.

 The Church of God keeps the Sabbath, Passover and God’s Commandments sacred and also shares neighborly love through variety of community services such as, clean-up campaigns, livelihood and blood donations as well as voluntary services.
-So they won “The President’s Volunteer Service Award” from Obama and Queen’s Award for Voluntary Service.
+So they won “The President’s Volunteer Service Award” from Obama.